noodlecollie/v2mp/V2MP.md

 If instead the source `A` and destination `B` register identifiers are the same, bits `[7 0] (C)` of the instruction are interpreted as an unsigned 8-bit literal, which is used to decrement destination register.
 This behaviour is the same regardless of the destination register.

 It should be noted that, contrary to the `ASGN` instruction which may increment or decrement the program counter by a certain number of _words,_ the `SUB` instruction will always decrement the destination register's absolute value, regardless of which register it is.
 This means that it is possible to decrement the program counter by an odd number of byes, causing it to no longer be aligned to a word boundary.
 This type of operation should be avoided, or an `ALGN` fault will be raised upon fetching the next instruction.

+If the add operation underflows the destination register, the `C` bit is set in the status register `SR`.

 ### 0x5: Bit Shift (`SHFT`)